nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.<br>
+To check your Computer's Java Version, see this [guide](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).<br>
-If you don't have Java, see this installation [guide](https://docs.oracle.com/en/java/javase/23/install/overview-jdk-installation.html).
+If you don't have Java, see this installation [guide](https://docs.oracle.com/en/java/javase/23/install/overview-jdk-installation.html).<br>

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F13-1/tp/releases).<br>